Kwessler93/sqlalchemy-challenge/README.md

 [(54.0, 85.0, 71.66378066378067)]

-Then for the most active station (Station USC00519281), I ran a query to create a histogram for the temperature data for the previous 12 months.
+Then for the most active station (Station USC00519281), I created and ran a query to create a histogram for the temperature data for the previous 12 months.
 These are the results:

 ![alt text](Images/temp_hist.png)